ReboreExplore/ReboreExplore.github.io/_pages/college-extracurriculars.md

 nav: false
 ---

+- **Hochschule Sports, University of Stuttgart**
+(May 2023-Present)
+    - Taking fencing as a sport workout in the university.

 - ***Indian Society of Technical Education (ISTE)*** (July 2018 – July 2019)
     - Designation: Chairperson of AEC ISTE Student Chapter